-Recent premieres include Lucid Dreams, a cello concerto for Ariel Barnes and the Vancouver Symphony Orchestra, O Rose, for Bramwell Tovey’s final concerts as VSO Music Director, Io, Io! written in celebration of the Vancouver Cantata Singers' 60th anniversary, and Stone’s Throw for Vancouver-based new music sextet Standing Wave.
+Pieces include Lucid Dreams, a cello concerto for Ariel Barnes and the Vancouver Symphony Orchestra, O Rose, for Bramwell Tovey’s final concerts as VSO Music Director, Io, Io! written in celebration of the Vancouver Cantata Singers' 60th anniversary, and Stone’s Throw for Vancouver-based new music sextet Standing Wave.

-Recent CD releases featuring Morlock’s work include her Centrediscs orchestral CD, Halcyon; the National Arts Centre Orchestra's Analekta CD, Life Reflected; Duo Concertante's Marquis Music release, Incarnation, and Chronos Vocal Ensemble's Fresh.
+CD releases featuring Morlock’s work include her Centrediscs orchestral CD, Halcyon; the National Arts Centre Orchestra's Analekta CD, Life Reflected; Duo Concertante's Marquis Music release, Incarnation, and Chronos Vocal Ensemble's Fresh.

 Much of Jocelyn’s music is inspired by birds, insomnia, or a peculiar combination thereof.